aakif100/Tic-Tac-Toe/README.md

 3. Commit your changes: `git commit -m 'Add some feature'`
 4. Push to the branch: `git push origin feature/your-feature`
 5. Open a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).

+---

+Feel free to explore the code, enhance the gameplay, or add new features.
+If you have any questions or suggestions, don't hesitate to [open an issue](https://github.com/your-username/tic-tac-toe/issues).

+Happy gaming!